 Where to stay in Alghero

-You won’t have a hard time looking for a good place to stay in Alghero Sardinia, no matter your budget and taste.
+You won’t have a hard time looking for a good place to stay in Alghero, no matter your budget and taste.
 I have selected a few good places to stay for you – some are in the city center, other closer to the beach:

 - Aigua is a nice guest house in the historic center Alghero.
 Rooms have a small kitchen and breakfast is included in the price.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Hotel Sa Cheya Relais and Spa is a great place to stay at around 5 km from town.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - B&B La Bouganville is a great bed and breakfast near to one of the best beaches in the area.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 Getting to Alghero and moving around